-For 2021, among a total of 196 categories (excluding LULUCF categories), eleven have been identified as Approach 1 key categories by the CRF Reporter Software (see CRF Table7 of the reporting tables) with an aggregated contribution of 96.6% of the national total emissions (see Table 1-3).
-Ten categories are key categories according to level assessment and also ten according to trend assessment.
+For 2022, among a total of 196 categories (excluding LULUCF categories), eleven have been identified as Approach 1 key categories by the CRF Reporter Software (CRF Table7) with an aggregated contribution of 96.3% of the national total emissions (see Table 1-3).
+All eleven categories are key categories according to level assessment and also according to trend assessment.

-Within those eleven key categories, seven stem from the energy sector, contributing 79.9% to total CO_2 equivalent emissions in 2021.
-The other key categories are from the sectors Agriculture (three categories, contribution 12.4%) and Industrial Processes and Product Use IPPU (one category, contribution 4.3%).
+Within those eleven key categories, seven stem from the energy sector, contributing 78.2% to total CO2 equivalent emissions in 2022.
+The other key categories are from the sectors Agriculture (three categories, contribution 13.4%) and Industrial Processes and Product Use IPPU (one category, contribution 4.7%).